johnkyony/api-guide/source/retrieve_trade.rst

   ?>

-This allows you to query any trade you have created at any time, the data is similar to what you recieve when creating a trade.
+This allows you to query any trade you have created at any time, the data is similar to what you receive when creating a trade.

 This can be useful for recovering from an outage for example.
-We recomend that you cache this data and onlty make requests when necessary.
-As the callback will send through data everytime the trade is transitioned to a new step.
+We recommend that you cache this data and only make requests when necessary.
+As the callback will send through data every time the trade is transitioned to a new step.